Progress Declassifying Confidentiality Claims to Increase Access to Chemical InformationOn this page:

 - Health and safety studies: In the context of these charts and graphs, health and safety studies refer to health and safety studies directed to the Agency under TSCA section 4 (testing of chemical substances and mixtures), TSCA section 5 (manufacturing and processing notices), TSCA section 8(d) (health and safety studies) and TSCA section 8(e) (Notices to Administrator of Substantial Risks).

 - In Commerce: Refers to the sale, delivery into commerce, or holding after introduction into commerce of a chemical substance or mixture or article containing a substance or mixture.
 TSCA Section 3.
+In the program, a chemical listed on the Inventory is a proxy for being "in commerce".

-- New CBI cases: Cases, generally filings, which were not in EPA possession as of the date of the CBI review program, and in which there was an indication of a CBI claim in a health and safety study submitted under a TSCA requirement.
+- New CBI cases: Cases, generally filings, which were not in EPA possession as of the date of the initiation of the CBI review program, and in which there was an indication of a CBI claim in a health and safety study submitted under a TSCA requirement.
 "New CBI cases" may refer to a single document or a series of documents related to a particular matter.

 - New chemical substances: In the context of these charts and graphs, new chemical substances refers to chemical substances that have been subject to TSCA section 5 new chemicals review.